sstoneShen/sstoneShen.github.io/_pages/about.md

 - *2023.07 - 2024.01*, Research Assistant in AIoT Lab, Hong Kong.
 - *2022.04 - 2022.06*, Qingdao National Laboratory for Marine Science and Technology, China.
 - *2022.01 - 2022.03*, R&D Department, R&L Medical Instrument Co., Ltd, Hangzhou, China.

+# ✨ Hobby
+### Good at killing boredom
+- *I was the previous vice president of Aquatic Sports Club, Zhejiang University.
+Proficient in various water sports including dragon boat, kayak, rowing race, paddle, etc.🚣*
+- *Love skiing!⛷*
+- *Hope to learn surfing🏄 and kayak ball🤽‍♀️ in the future.*
+### An unprofessional painter
+- *want to paint from the age of three to the age of one hundred!🎨*